When I was redesigning my portfolio, I realized that it wasn’t the amount of work that scared me, but these hidden factors:

 On numerous occasions I’ve bent myself into a corner with a certain WordPress Theme or template, and used that as a starting place for designing my portfolio.

-This approach is fast and requires no images, no code, no website.
+This approach is fast and requires no messing images, code, nor website up front.

 _ _ _